SAthamnah/VRBluiTouchInteraction/README.md

 ### Touch Interaction
 Blui takes mouse events as input, so we will translate the users touch interactions to mouse clicks and scrolls based on the location of touch.

-1. Open the "VRTablet" Actor and select the screen, scroll down in the detals tap and Add the events "On Component Begin Overlap" and "On Component End Overlap" to your graph.
-Create a new Variable and change its type to Primitve Component.
+1. Open the "VRTablet" Actor and select the screen, scroll down in the details tap and Add the events "On Component Begin Overlap" and "On Component End Overlap" to your graph.
+Create a new Variable and change its type to Primitive Component.
 Name it "Overlapping Components", Change it from a single value to an array by clicking next to its data type and then choosing array.

 <img width="300" alt="image" src="https://github.com/user-attachments/assets/b50f4b0d-3a24-4ec2-ad84-e69cd088da7c" />
 <img width="300" alt="image" src="https://github.com/user-attachments/assets/69f8fd42-2112-4e07-bf7c-7e8a0cd05807" />